-An understanding of the original Hebrew rendering of this verse would give us the choice of rendering the word “and” as “or”.
-We must remember that Jephthah is making a conditional vow here.
-So this gives us the option that Jephthah is saying that the first one who will come out of his house to meet him will be given to the Lord.
+An understanding of the original Hebrew writing of this verse would give us the choice of rendering the word “and” as “or”.
+We must remember that Jephthah was making a conditional vow here.
+So this gives us the option that Jephthah was saying that the first one who will come out of his house to meet him will be given to the LORD.
 If there’s no one who will come out, Jephthah would give a burnt offering instead.

 Therefore, this passage can be correctly translated as:

-The one who comes forth to meet me I will consecrate to the LORD, or [if no one comes out] I will offer Him a burnt offering.”
+The one who comes forth to meet me I will consecrate to the LORD, or [, that is if no one comes out] I will offer Him a burnt offering.”

 As the shreds of evidence show, Jephthah really did NOT offer his daughter as a burnt offering.
 Instead, he offered or consecrated his daughter for the service of God, just like Hannah devoting Samuel to the work of God.

 Reading Judges 11 further, we can see that his daughter “went with her friends, and bewailed her virginity on the mountains” (verse 38).
-If her daughter was in their right mind, they would have prevented Jephthah’s daughter from coming back.
+If her daughter’s friends were in their right mind, they would have prevented her from coming back.
 But instead, we read, “And it was so at the end of the two months that she returned to her father, and he carried out his vow with her which he had vowed.
 She knew no man” (verse 39).

 Nowhere from these verses had we read that Jephthah burned his daughter.
 What we read is the statement, “she knew no man”.
 This is the reason why she is wailing about her virginity because she will not be able to marry and have children.